Phase Noise in RF and Microwave Amplifiers: Phase Noise Mechanisms

 The white phase noise $b_0$ derives by adding to the carrier a random noise of power spectral density $N=FkT_0$, where $k$ is the Boltzmann constant, and $F$ is the amplifier noise figure defined at the reference temperature $T_0=290$ K (17 $^\circ$C).
 It is useful to have on hand the following numerical values

-In modern low-noise amplifier $F$ is typically of 1--2 dB\@.
-It may depend on bandwidth through the loss of the input impedance-matching network, and on technology.
-If the actual temperature is not close enough to $T_0$ the quantity $F$ is meaningless, and the noise is described by $N=kT_e$, where $T_e$ is the equivalent noise temperature, which includes amplifier and its input termination.
+In modern low-noise amplifier, $F$ is typically of 0.5--2 dB.
+It may depend on bandwidth, on the loss of the input impedance-matching network, and on technology.
+If the actual temperature is not close enough to $T_0$, the quantity $F$ is meaningless.
+In this case, the noise is described by $N=kT_e$, where $T_e$ is the equivalent noise temperature, which includes amplifier and its input termination.
 We assume that $N$ is independent of frequency in a wide range around the carrier frequency $\nu_0$, as it happens in most practical cases.

 Adding $N$ to a carrier of power $P_0$ results in random phase modulation of power spectral density

 The above holds in the linear region of the amplifier.
 If the amplifier is operated in large-signal regime, where it is nonlinear or saturated, $F$ may increase \cite{Cibiel2004mtt-Si-transistors, Ivanov2000uffc}.